Cycling the Costa del Sol from Sabinillas

 Extended Coastal Route — Sabinillas to Estepona

-The ride from Sabinillas to Estepona passes through Manilva and includes sections of flat coastal road punctuated by small seaside settlements.
-Total distance from Sabinillas to central Estepona is roughly 20 km.
-This makes for a longer half-day ride best suited to riders with moderate fitness.
+The ride from Sabinillas to Estepona hugs the coast through Casares Costa and small seaside settlements on flat coastal road.
+Total distance from Sabinillas to central Estepona is roughly 12-15 km depending on routing.
+This makes for a pleasant half-morning ride within reach of most recreational riders.
 Return is generally easier if you've been riding into an easterly wind on the outbound journey.

 The Senda Litoral Section (Coastal Path)